maxh/maxheinritz.com/_notes/entity-and-value-object.md

 layout: note
 ---

+I consider the following options when thinking about how to represent data:

+- Mutable entity
+- Immutable entity
+- Value object

-Following the DDD philosophy, I use the term _entity_ to refer to "a set of data with its own identity that remains stable through time even as its attributes change".
+Following DDD, _entity_ refers to "a set of data with its own identity that remains stable through time even as its attributes change".
 Or more simply, "a piece of data with a unique identifier".

 In contrast to "entity", a "value object" has no unique identifier and simply represents a value.
 A value object is akin to a primitive like a string or integer, yet structured as keys and values.

 Entities can be either mutable or immutable.
 The difference between an immutable entity and value object is simply whether an identifier is assigned.

-So we have three options for representing data:

-- Mutable entity
-- Immutable entity
-- Value object

 Data can be represented in any of these ways depending on our use case and domain model.
 For example, let's consider different ways we could model street addresses.